NicolaeIotu/racepacks/README.md

 When running with Node.js, **racepacks** will redirect output and errors of the code being tested to a file located in the system temporary folder i.e. '/tmp/racepacks/racepacks_20201120_25101PM' (OS dependant).
 If required you can further analyze the output if any.
-Obviously **racepacks** does not handle the cleanup of this location which is normally done by the system.

-When running in browser, **racepacks** cannot properly control output and errors of the code being tested if any, and unwanted content will probably clutter the console.
-This is unavoidable.
+When running in browser extra content may appear in the console.

 **racepacks** itself runs single threaded and in order to ensure the fairness of the tests a custom rotational order is used.
 This means that the functions being tested are rotated in such a way that multiple runs of each test are